 Gardening is amazing.
-Many people report reaping therapeutic benefits from planting little seeds and watching them blossom into beautiful plants.
+But from a gardening kit?
+In the outside garden, many people report reaping therapeutic benefits from planting little seeds and watching them blossom into beautiful plants.
 And then there are the monetary and health benefits.
 Growing your own tomatoes, for example, can save you around $1.52 per pound and will be much healthier than those store bought ones that passed through a multitude of hands before reaching your kitchen counter.

 But there’s one pesky caveat.
 Winter.

 Once the mercury drops below a certain point, it’s game over for your time as a hardworking agriculturist.

 Not in the eyes of IKEA, who just recently launched a new indoor hydroponic garden system.
 It’s really super cool, almost science fiction-like.
 But believe me, it’s very real and the science behind it is super awesome.